venicegeo/pzsvc-exec/README.md

 ```

 ## Pzsvc-taskworker

+Pzsvc-taskworker exists inside of the pzsvc-taskworker subfolder of the pzsvc-exec folder, and can be installed via `go get` or `go install` appropriately.  it can be run with `GOPATH/bin/pzsvc-taskworker <configfile.txt>`.
+It should be called using the same config file as was used for the instance of pzsvc-exec it has been paired with.

 TODO: this part needs to be finished.
 - Note: Currently, pzsvc-taskworker requires that the service it connects to have been registered by the same person as is being used to access piazza.
 If you are running pzsvc-exec and pzsvc-taskworker together off of the same config file on the same box this gets taken care of automatically.